Overview of Data Flow Task Plus Configuration

 - To open the Advanced Editor, right-mouse click on the component and select “Show Advanced Editor” from the list.

-- For some sources/destinations (e.g. Flat Files), this step must be done in the Connection Manager.
+- For some sources/destinations (e.g. Flat Files), the static columns must be removed and the THUNK_COLUMN must be set up in the Connection Manager.

 - After removing the source/destination columns, always edit the components using the Advanced Editor.